Lisa M. Schenck

-Lisa M. Schenck (née Thibault) is an American attorney, academic, and Judge of the United States Court of Military Commission Review.
+Lisa M. Schenck (née Thibault) is an American lawyer, academic, and judge of the United States Court of Military Commission Review.
 She has served as the associate dean for academic affairs at the George Washington University Law School since 2009.
 In March 2010, Schenck was appointed as a professorial lecturer in law, and teaches military justice.
 Prior to her career in academia, Schenck served in the United States Army Judge Advocate General's Corps for more than 25 years.

 Education

 Schenck attended Providence College, graduating in 1983 with a Bachelor of Arts, and was commissioned in the U.S. Army Signal Corps.

 Schenck received her Juris Doctor from Notre Dame Law School in 1989.
 She holds a Master of Public Administration from Fairleigh Dickinson University, from which she graduated in 1986.
 In 1995, she received her Master of Laws in Military Criminal Law from the U.S. Army Judge Advocate General's Legal Center and School.
 In 1998, Schenck received a second Master of Laws, this time in environmental law, from Yale Law School.
 In 2007, Schenck earned a Doctor of the Science of Law degree from Yale Law School, focusing on environmental law.
 Her military education includes the U.S. Army Signal Corps Officer Basic Course, The Judge Advocate General's Corps, United States Army Officer Basic and Graduate Courses, and graduate-level courses at the U.S. Army Combined Arms and Services Staff School, and the U.S. Army Command and General Staff College.